 When planning a Disney cruise, one question that often arises is whether you can use cash onboard the ship.
 The answer is that all onboard purchases are charged back to your stateroom folio, but you can use cash to pay that folio.
 You can also give tips via cash if you wish.
 Here are a few things to keep in mind.

-When you’re off the ship at a port (except for Disney’s private island Castaway Cay), your shipboard folio is no good for payment.
+When you're off the ship at a port (except for Disney's private ports such as Castaway Cay or Lookout Cay), your shipboard folio is no good for payment.
 Local currency or a credit/debit card is needed.

 It's generally best to bring a mix of cash and other forms of payment when cruising with Disney.
 That way, you'll be prepared for anything.